 At any rate there's no real problem with using transactions somewhere in the future ...
 MDB2 should just emulate them (somehow, haven't looked at the mechanics) if the storage engine doesn't support it.
 We should definately look at the how and what though.
 I'm not excluding the possibility of an alternative database driver (I even think it's a logical evolution), but taking into account the whole picture right now, I'd label that rather long term ... :)

-Updated by Goulwen Reboux over 8 years ago
+Updated by Goulwen Reboux almost 12 years ago

 My main concern about MyISAM are:

 - Data integrity with the lack of both transactions and foreign keys;

 - Scalability as MyISAM locks a complete table when writing whereas InnoDB locks only the affected rows.

 Both have more to do with big installs so I agree that InnoDB is more for people who can configure the server, because they will have to do this anyway.

 On the opposite, the main problem with InnoDB is not technical: Oracle has a long standing FUD strategy with InnoDB.
 Now that it has purchased MySQL with Sun, it's not really the problem, but for the whole MySQL…

 So my main concern becomes that we need a driver that support others databases and PostgresSQL comes as the first alternative.
 Once we have a DBAL, MyISAM or InnoDB would be more a matter of personal preference.